-- The campus lab is authorized for use by Surgical Technology students with specific assignments, ONLY.
-No children are allowed. - Eating and drinking is NOT allowed in the Surgical Technology lab. - The supply closet and equipment cabinets are to be accessed by college staff and faculty ONLY.
+• The campus lab is authorized for use by Surgical Technology students with specific assignments, ONLY.
+No children are allowed.

+- Eating and drinking are NOT allowed in the Surgical Technology lab. - The supply closet and equipment cabinets are to be accessed by college staff and faculty ONLY.
 Audiovisual equipment is to be used to assist students in learning.
 Audiovisual equipment is NOT allowed to leave the building. - Equipment in the lab is specific for learning situations and should be used ONLY on laboratory mannequins.
-Students are not to practice invasive procedures outside of the supervised laboratory or clinical setting.
-A Surgical Technology lab tote containing supplies and equipment necessary for performance of Surgical Technology skills is required.
+Students are not to practice invasive procedures outside of the supervised laboratory or clinical setting. - A Surgical Technology lab tote containing supplies and equipment necessary for performance of Surgical Technology skills is required.
 This tote is acquired from the College bookstore and items should not be considered sterile. - Safe handling of sharps is required in labs and the clinical setting.
-Any student who recaps a needle will receive disciplinary action which may result in immediate dismissal from the program.